 Division properties were divided into 12 study sites based on current hunting zones or other delineations.
 In the Quabbin watershed, 6 areas were identified: Pelham, Prescott, New Salem, Petersham, Hardwick, and Quabbin Park.
 All division lands in the Ware River and Sudbury watersheds were study sites.
 In the Wachusett watershed, 4 areas were identified.
 Two areas allow hunting: Poutwater and Justice Brook, and two do not allow hunting: French Hill and Boylston.
 During the 2015 pilot study, 3 of these areas were chosen to be sampled: Pelham, Quabbin Park, and Ware River.
 In 2016, the Petersham, Prescott, Sudbury and all four sites in the Wachusett watershed were sampled.
-At each site, a grid of points 1,610 m (1 mile) apart was laid out in a north-south and east-west direction.
+In 2017, Hardwick and New Salem were sampled.
+In addition, DWSP assisted in estimating deer densities in the Blue Hills Reservation.
+Data from that study area are included.
+At each site, a grid of points 1,610 m (1 mile) apart was laid out in a north-south and eastwest direction.
 Depending on the size of each study area, 3-9 points were randomly selected.
 At each selected point, a second grid was constructed comprised of 5 transects 1,610 m (1 mile) long and spaced 300 m (1000 feet) apart.
 Each originally selected point formed the mid-point of the middle transect.
 All points and lines were generated in ArcGIS and transferred to hand-held GPS units that were used for navigation.
 In some cases, the total 1,610 m line could not be created because the line left Division property, entered the reservoir, etc. All transects were laid out in true north/south orientation (Figure 1).

 In 2015, most transects were walked by at least 2 observers.
 The lead observer used a GPS and compass to identify the start and end of each transect and walk a straight line.
 The lead observer paced out 30.5 m (100 feet) intervals and established a plot center by placing a wire flag at their feet.
 The second observer followed the lead person and counted pellet groups (both deer and moose) within 1.2 m (4 feet) radius plots centered on the wire flag.
-Pellet groups were tallied if there were ≥10 pellets in a group and at least half of the pellets in a group were within the plot boundary.
-Second observers carried a 1.2 m (4 foot) pole to identify the edges of a plot.
+Pellet groups were tallied if there were $\geq$ 10 pellets in a group and at least half of the pellets in a group were within the plot boundary.
+Second observers carried a 1.2 m (4 foot) pole or measuring tape to identify the edges of a plot.
 Approximately 52 plots/transect were surveyed.
 However, observers kept an accurate record of how many plots per transect were actually sampled.
-In 2016, many transects were walked by a single observer.
+In 2016 and 2017, many transects were walked by a single observer.
 The protocol was the same, but this technique was more efficient.